jasonvanwyk/web-scrapper/docs/issues/general_learnings.md

 5. **Storage Abstraction**: When dealing with file storage, create abstractions that can handle different storage backends (local filesystem, cloud storage) to make the application more flexible and adaptable to different deployment environments.

 6. **Permission Management**: Handle file and directory permissions explicitly, especially in applications that create or modify files.
 Use sensible defaults and make permissions configurable when appropriate.

+7. **Factory Pattern**: Use factory patterns to create instances of components based on configuration, making it easier to add new implementations without modifying existing code.

 ## Configuration and Validation